Bhaney44/Choice-Coin-Cup/README.md

 # Choice-Coin-Cup
 Software for voting on World Cup outcomes.
+Built on Algorand for the 2022 Algorand Greenhouse Hackathon.